 Why Transaction Services Might Not Be The Best Exit Route From Accounting

 At some point, almost every Accountant we know has mentioned a desire to move into something more “strategic”.
-TS roles are idolized, often with the overarching goal of getting into M&A, Private Equity (PE) and/or becoming a C-Suite / Senior Executive.
+Without even fully exploring the full extent of the commercial & strategic exit opportunities available to accountants & auditors, TS roles are idolized, often with the overarching goal of getting into M&A, Private Equity (PE) and/or becoming a C-Suite / Senior Executive.

 The lure of earning a fortune and being the envy of your friends and previous colleagues seems too good to pass up, despite the need to work your youthful years away.